gsause/Linux-Foundation-RHEL/lab_tasks.md

 ---

-## ✅ Week 1–2 Labs: Shell & Navigation
+## ✅ Day 1–2 Labs: Shell & Navigation

 ### 1. Navigate and Manipulate Files
 - Create `/home/student/testdir` and navigate into it